Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Introduction

 \section{Introduction}

-Organic Scintillators coupled with silicon PMs (SiPMs) have emerged as a cost effective detector technology in particle physics.
-Recent applications include calorimetery~\cite{Liu:2025hgf, Laudrain:2025hnj, GlueX:2020idb, tsai2015development} and tracking~\cite{mazziotta2022light,pillera2023compact}, among others.
-Here, the scintillator materials are shaped as fibers, tiles, strips or bars.
-Fibers have the advantage of good position resolution, whereas tiles, that can also be read out by fibers on or near the periphery, can provide a hit that is located in two dimensions with moderate channel count.
-Several Time-of-Flight (ToF) instruments have used scintillator bars, typically coupled with photomultiplier tubes~\cite{smith1999time} but more recently with using SiPMs as well~\cite{gruber2016barrel, Wang:2025stj}.
-ToF detectors most often use scintillator bars that rely on collection of the direct light arising from the particle interaction in the detector, as multiple reflections degrade the time resolution.
-Resolutions of better than 50-100 ps, depending on scintillator length, can be routinely reached using these techniques~\cite{smith1999time, gruber2016barrel, Wang:2025stj}.
-At the same time, more cost effective readout electronics as well as application of advanced analysis tools, e.g., utilizing Machine Learning, enables the incorporation of additional information available from a finer longitudinal and lateral readout segmentation along the detected particle's path.
+Organic scintillators coupled with silicon photomultipliers (SiPMs) have emerged as a cost effective detector technology in particle physics.
+Recent applications include calorimetry~\cite{Liu:2025hgf, Laudrain:2025hnj, GlueX:2020idb, tsai2015development} and tracking~\cite{mazziotta2022light,pillera2023compact}.
+Here, the scintillator materials are shaped as fibers, tiles, strips, or bars.
+Fibers have the advantage of good position resolution, whereas tiles (which also can be read out by fibers on or near the periphery), can provide a hit position in two dimensions with a moderate channel count.
+A typical design for Time-of-Flight (ToF) uses scintillator bars coupled with photomultiplier tubes~\cite{smith1999time, CARMAN2020163629, gilman2017technicaldesignreportpaul}.
+In more recent designs, the latter are being replaced by SiPMs~\cite{gruber2016barrel, Wang:2025stj}.
+Compared to PMTs, SiPMs bring compactness (along with magnetic field immunity) and comparable or better performance at an increasingly low cost, making multiple sensor readout feasible.
+Resolutions of better than 50--100 ps, depending on scintillator length, can be routinely reached using these techniques~\cite{smith1999time, gruber2016barrel, Wang:2025stj}.
+At the same time, more cost-effective readout electronics as well as application of advanced analysis tools, \textit{e.g.}, utilizing Machine Learning (ML), enables the incorporation of additional information available from a finer longitudinal and lateral readout segmentation along the detected particle's path.